 This prospectus and the documents incorporated by reference herein contain, and any prospectus supplement or free writing prospectus may contain, forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+All statements other than statements of historical facts contained in this prospectus and the documents incorporated by reference herein contain, and any prospectus supplement or free writing prospectus are forward-looking statements.
 These statements relate to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any future results, performances or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements may include, but are not limited to statements about:

-- the progress, timing and results of preclinical and clinical trials involving our drug candidates; - the progress of our research and development programs: - our plans or others' plans to conduct future clinical trials or research and development efforts; - the risk that final trial data may not support interim analysis of the viability of our drug candidates; - our plans and expectations regarding partnering our drug candidates; - the benefits to be derived from relationships with our collaborators; - · the receipt or anticipated receipt of regulatory clearances and approvals; - estimates of the potential markets for our drug candidates; - our ability to adequately protect our intellectual property rights; - · the use of proceeds from this offering; - · our estimates of future revenues and profitability; and - our estimates regarding our capital requirements, our ability to control our costs and our need for additional funding.
+- the progress, timing and results of preclinical and clinical trials involving our drug candidates; - the progress of our research and development programs; - our plans or others' plans to conduct future clinical trials or research and development efforts; - the risk that final trial data may not support interim analysis of the viability of our drug candidates; - our plans and expectations regarding partnering our drug candidates; - the benefits to be derived from relationships with our collaborators; - the receipt or anticipated receipt of regulatory clearances and approvals; - estimates of the potential markets for our drug candidates; - our ability to adequately protect our intellectual property rights; - the use of proceeds from this offering; - our estimates of future revenues and profitability; - completive risks in our industry; - our estimates regarding our capital requirements and our ability to control costs; and - our need for additional funding and the period through which we anticipate our resources will sufficient to fund operations.